 It is also important that students review du Lac: A Guide to Student Life; Housing Policies for Undergraduate Residential Communities

 All residence halls, with the exception of St. Edward's Hall, are furnished with the Modular Furniture System.
 Modular furniture is designed to provide a variety of configurations based upon the room size and residents' preferences, while also ensuring students' safety and sound construction of the furniture.
 The standard modular furniture provided for each student on campus includes an extra-long twin bed frame and mattress (which can be lofted, bunked, or separated), desk and chair, and closet/wardrobe.
 Some halls feature built-in closets and wardrobes in lieu of a modular wardrobe.
 Please note that not all modular furniture looks the same.
 Students in St. Edwards Hall will also receive a twin bed frame and mattress, desk and chair, and closet/wardrobe, although specific dimensions and appearances may vary between rooms.

 All furniture provided in a room must stay in the room.

 - Label boxes and items with your name, hall, and room number.
-On first year move-in day, we often have limited volunteers to assist students, labeling items will ensure items get to the right spot in your hall.
+On fall first year move-in day, we often have limited volunteers to assist students, labeling items will ensure items get to the right spot in your hall.

 - There is often less space than you expect in your residence hall room; bring items you are sure you will need.